-IX.
-Miscellaneous
+X. Miscellaneous

-- A. Check on the different levels of headings used in Pacifica/APA style guidelines.
-(For required heading level format, see Section III, Headings, p.
-90 in this handbook.)
-Use headings to divide chapters and subsections. - B. Use Latin abbreviations ("i.e.," "e.g.," and "etc.") only in parenthetical phrases.
-In your text use the unabbreviated English phrases ("that is," "for example," "and others"). - C. Use italics when giving emphasis to a word only if emphasis might otherwise be lost or when introducing key terms.
+- A. Use Latin abbreviations ("i.e.," "e.g.," and "etc.") only in parenthetical phrases.
+In your text use the unabbreviated English phrases ("that is," "for example," "and others"). - B. Use italics when giving emphasis to a word only if emphasis might otherwise be lost or when introducing key terms.
 Use this technique sparingly.
 If emphasizing within a quotation, italicize the word or words, and immediately after them, add this phrase in brackets: [emphasis added].

-- D. Rather than using BC and AD in dates, use the more academically accepted BCE (Before the Common Era) and CE (Common Era). - E. If you use footnotes, follow the guidelines for theses and dissertations in the APA Publication Manual (Section 2.12, pp. 37-38). - F. When referencing the Thesis Handbook employ the form below: - Pacifica Graduate Institute.
+- C. Rather than using BC and AD in dates, use the more academically accepted BCE (Before the Common Era) and CE (Common Era). - D. If you use footnotes, follow the guidelines for theses and dissertations in the APA Publication Manual (Section 2.13, pp. 40-41). - E. When referencing the Student Papers Handbook employ the form below: - Pacifica Graduate Institute.
 (2017).
-Counseling psychology thesis handbook for 2016 matriculates.
-Carpinteria, CA: Author. - G. When naming DSM disorders in the text of your paper or thesis, do not capitalize the name of a diagnosis or disorder, per APA guidelines.
-For example, use posttraumatic stress disorder, as opposed to Posttraumatic Stress Disorder. - H. Take care with the capitalization of archetypal terms.
+Counseling psychology student papers handbook for 2017 matriculates. - F. When naming DSM disorders in the text of your paper or thesis, do not capitalize the name of a diagnosis or disorder, per APA guidelines.
+For example, use posttraumatic stress disorder, as opposed to Posttraumatic Stress Disorder. - G. Take care with the capitalization of archetypal terms.
 Although this is not specifically addressed in the APA Publication Manual, consensus in the M.A.
-Counseling Psychology program is that single-word or more generalized archetypes utilize lower-case lettering (e.g. child, witch), while multi-word or more specific archetypes utilize capitalization of all major words (e.g. Great Mother, Dark Temptress).
+Counseling Psychology program is that single-word or more generalized archetypes utilize lower-case lettering (e.g. child, witch), while multi-word or more specific archetypes utilize capitalization of all major words (e.g. Great Mother, Puer Aeternus).